-Most victim advocates train by enrolling in a social work degree program, which requires a high school diploma or GED.
+Most victim advocates train by enrolling in a social work degree program.
 In many positions, victim advocates need to be available at all hours of the day to provide support in person or over the phone.
 Meetings with victims or victims' families may also necessitate light travel.
 The administrative and reporting duties of a victim advocate require basic word processing and spreadsheet skills.

 Victim advocates should have excellent communication and interpersonal skills to work with victims who may be under stress, since they offer services to clients in times of crises.
 They should have patience and compassion, as well as the ability to provide objective support and counseling services to victims of domestic abuse, substance abuse and other criminal activities.

 Bachelor's Programs in Social Work

 A bachelor's degree program in social work teaches students how welfare and other social systems operate in the United States.
 Programs teach students how to manage social work clients and interact with other human services professionals, including case workers, correctional officers and counselors.
-The 4-year programs typically include courses in:
+The program typically include courses in:

 - Professional social work